dotlang/language/README.md

 `type Shape := struct;`
 `type Circle := struct {x:Shape...}`
 `type Square := struct {x: Shape...}`
-`type Polygon := struct {x: Shape;}`
+`type Polygon := struct {x: Shape...}`
 - You can define functions on types and specialize them for special subtypes.
 This gives polymorphic behavior.
-`func paint(o:Shape) {}`  //you can even omit this definition if you want to disable `paint` for types which don't inherit from anything.
+`func paint(o:Shape) {}`
 `func paint(o:any){}`
 `func paint(o:Circle)...`
 `func paint(o:Square)...`
-- To have full polymorphism at runtime, you have to write cast functions too.
+- To have polymorphism at runtime, you also have to write cast functions:
 ```
-type Square := struct { shape: Shape; size: int };
+type Square := struct { shape: Shape, size: int };
-func cast(s:Square) -> $.shape;  //normal code
+func Square#Shape -> $.shape ;special syntax to define casting functions
 ```
-- Note than when a function for contained type is called, it will have an instance of the contained type.
-So further calls to other functions, will be dispatched to those who work with the contained type, not the container type.
+- Note than when a function for contained/derived type is called, it will have an instance of the contained/derived type.
+So further calls to other functions, will be dispatched to those who work with the contained type, not the container/base type.
 - We can keep a list of shapes in an array/collection of type Shape: `var o: Shape[] = {Circle{}, Square{}};`
 - You can iterate over shapes in `o` array defined above, and call `paint` on them.
 With each call, appropriate `paint` method will be called (this appropriate method is identified using 3 dispatch rules explained below).
-- If there is any kind of ambiguity in the code (e.g. struct A contains B and an int field and a function is called with A which can accept either B or int), compiler will throw an error unless there is appropriate cast function (e.g. `func cast()->int...`).
+- If there is any kind of ambiguity in the code (e.g. struct A contains B and an int field and a function is called with A which can accept either B or int), compiler will throw an error unless there is appropriate cast function.
 - Example: Equality check: `func equals(a:any, b:any)...` and specialize for types that you want to accept `==` operator: `func equals(a:Customer, b: Customer)...`
 - Example: sorting a mix of objects: `func compare(a:any, b:any)` and `func compare(a: Record, b:Record)`;
 - Example: Collission checking: `func check(a:S, b:T)...` and `func check(a: Asteroid, b: Earth)...`
 Then we can define an array of objects and in a loop, check for collissions.
 - Visible type (or static type), is the type of the variable which can be seen in the source code.
 Actual type or dynamic type, is it's type at runtime.
 For example:
 `func create(x:type)->Shape { if ( type == 1 ) return Circle{}; else return Square{}; }`
 Then `var x: Shape = create(y);` static type of `x` is Shape because it's output of `create` but it's dynamic type can be either `Circle` or `Square`.
+Note that we assume proper definition of casting for types `Square` and `Circle` to `Shape`.
 - Note that if A inherits from B, upon changes in variables of type A, constraints for both child and parent type will be called.
 - When there is a function call `f(a,b,c)` compiler will look for a function `f` with three input arguments.
 If there are multiple function candidates, below 3 rules will be used:
 1. single match: if we have only one candidate function (based on name/number of inputs), then there is a match.